Metallic clouds and rain of rubies or sapphires found in ‘hot Jupiter’ atmosphere

 WASP-121 b is tidally locked, meaning that one side of it always faces the star.
 On this side of the planet, metals and minerals evaporate.
 According to research, the upper atmosphere on the day side of WASP-121 b can heat up to 3000 degrees Celsius.
 Because of this, the water in the atmosphere glows, and the molecules are destroyed.

 The researchers found that on the night side of the planet, the temperature is halved.
 This difference in temperature causes strong winds to blow from west to east around the planet, drawing water from the day side to the night side.
 As water molecules break down into hydrogen and oxygen atoms under the heat on the dayside, the relatively low temperatures on the nightside recombine the atoms into water vapour.
-This water is carried by the winds back to the day side, where it breaks up again into atoms.
+This water is carried by the winds back to the day side, where it breaks up once more into atoms.
 The temperature on the night side is never low enough for water clouds to form.
 Instead, metallic clouds form.

 Previous Hubble data showed signs of metals such as iron, magnesium, chromium and vanadium as gases on the day side of the planet.
 According to recent data, it gets cold enough on the night side of WASP-121 b for these metals to condense into clouds.
 Just as with water vapor, strong winds carry these clouds to the day side of the planet, where they evaporate.